pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Management Company Structure
 **ChartType**: treemap
 **TopicKeywords**: Business and finance **DetailedDescription**: The diagram illustrates the structure of a management company overseeing two separate funds, Fund I and Fund II.
-At the top of the hierarchy is the Management Company, which is connected to two General Partners, labeled as General Partner I LLC and General Partner II LLC.
-Each General Partner is associated with a specific fund: General Partner I LLC is linked to Fund I LP, and General Partner II LLC is linked to Fund II LP.
-Both funds have multiple investors, denoted as LP1, LP2, LP3, ..., LPn, indicating limited partners.
-The diagram shows the flow of management and investment from the top-level management company down to the individual investors in each fund.
+At the top of the hierarchy is the Management Company, which manages two General Partners, General Partner I LLC and General Partner II LLC.
+Each General Partner is responsible for a specific fund: General Partner I LLC manages Fund I LP, and General Partner II LLC manages Fund II LP.
+Both funds have multiple investors, labeled as LP1, LP2, LP3, ..., LPn, indicating limited partners.
-**Summary**: This diagram represents the hierarchical structure of a management company that manages two separate funds through two general partners.
-Each fund has multiple investors, highlighting the organizational setup of fund management.
+**Summary**: This diagram represents the hierarchical structure of a management company that oversees two funds through separate general partners.
+Each fund has multiple investors, highlighting the organizational setup in fund management.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**:
 **AxisTitles.yAxisTitle**:
-**FootnotesAndAnnotations**: The diagram includes annotations 'Fund I' and 'Fund II' to indicate the respective funds managed by General Partner I LLC and General Partner II LLC.
+**FootnotesAndAnnotations**: The diagram includes annotations 'Fund I' and 'Fund II' to indicate the respective funds managed by each general partner.
 " --><figure>
 <figcaption>Management Company Structure: General Partnership and Limited Partnership</figcaption>